Moreland is a leader in encouraging the uptake of zero-emmissions vehicles and the promotion of zero emissions transportation.

 Electric vehicle charging stations

-- Moreland Civic Centre EV Hub at 90 Bell Street, Coburg, comprising of 3 charging stations including Victoria's first publicly-available 'Fast Charge' station, which can recharge an electric car in 40 minutes.
+- Moreland Civic Centre EV Hub at 90 Bell Street, Coburg, comprising of 3 charging stations including Victoria's first electric vehicle 'Fast Charge' station, which can recharge up to 300 kms of driving range in an hour.

 - CB Smith Reserve, Jukes Road, Fawkner, and